cybalex/fee-calc-app/README.md

  - removed bcmath  extension as do not use it;
  - added json extension for parsing responses from API
  - restricted version of PHP to 7.4(and therefore had to update phpcsfixer version from 2.x to 3.x and its config)

-### Essential ToDo's as of 02/09/2021:
- - create custom validator for transaction entity

 Happy testing :)